|

 (For Array.java, Array2.java, Array3.java)

-the index of the last element in the array is always the array's length
+numbering, the index of the last element in the array is always the array's

-minus one.
-So in the array pictured above, the last element would have
+length minus one.
+So in the array pictured above, the last element would

-declared.
+variable is declared.
 It has a type and a valid Java identifier.
-The type is the type
+The type

-of the elements contained in the array.
-The [] notation is used to denote
+is the type of the elements contained in the array.
+The [] notation is

 Java Array Initialization Once an array variable has been declared, memory can be allocated to it.
 This is done with the new operator, which allocates memory for objects.
 (Remember arrays are implicit objects.)
 The new operator is followed by the type, and finally, the number of elements to allocate.
 The number of elements to allocate is placed within the [] operator.